ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   In this this document, it is written as a list in brackets, e.g., ```(Enumeration, Preference)``` The composition of types and the order depends on the property and is fixed for the property.
   The actual representation is implementation-dependen.
-- Collection: takes a valiable number of a single of the above types.
+- Collection: A group of one or more value of the same type.
   The actual representation, e.g. as a set or an array, is implementation-dependent.

 For types Integer and Numeric, special values can be defined